 What happens if you design a warship that is equally balanced with regards to armor, guns, and speed?
 You get a Cruiser.
 Since cruisers are not specialized, they are viable enough to operate independently.
 They can be detached from a fleet as a task force of one for missions such as convoy raiding, deep scouting, and related missions.
 Generally a cruiser can outrun anything it cannot outfight.
 Heavy cruisers have large endurance for long distance scouting.
 Medium cruisers are often used as raiders, on convoys and other soft targets.
 Light cruisers generally operate with a fleet, scouting and repelling attack by enemy cruisers and destroyers.

 Since making the above chart, it occurs to me that a ship ship with 50% weapons and 50% propulsion (currently marked as "missile") is a good description of an interceptor.
 "Long-range" interceptors are larger, have more endurance, but lower speed.
 "Short-range" interceptors have shorter range but a much quicker response time.
-Tthe area marked "courier" can also be "fast scoutships", faster than the other scouts because they are totally unarmed.
+The area marked "courier" can also be "fast scoutships", faster than the other scouts because they are totally unarmed.
+The entry I have as "rocket motor" also applies to "detachable drive" (see TV Tropes Standard SciFi Fleet under "Other Ships").
+Ships with more than 75% weapons are likely warships with spinal mounts, that is: less a ship with guns than it is a gun with a ship built around it.

 For instance, I used the term "packet" to mean an armed transport (because that is how the term was used in the old Triplanetary board game).
 They are in the dark orange and neon green sections.
 In the modern wet navy, there ain't no such class of ship.